kushview/lua-kv/README.md

-# decibels
+# LRT
-A Lua module for converting dB to gain and back.
+A set of Lua libraries for use in a real time environment

 #### Building
 ```